-This contract also provides that in the event that control over Enel is acquired by one or more parties other than the Italian Government, such change of control shall be timely notified to Unicredit S.p.A.
+These agreements also provide that in the event that control over Enel is acquired by one or more parties other than the Italian Government, such change of control over Enel shall be timely notified to Unicredit S.p.A.
 In the event that Unicredit S.p.A. deems that the change of control may adversely affect Enel's capacity to fulfill its obligations under the revolving credit facility agreement, it has the right to prevent Enel from using the funds provided under the facility agreement and the reimbursement of the amounts already drawn.

-D) The EIB loan to Enel Produzione
+C) The EIB loan to Enel Produzione